 - Safety issues are addressed by being part of a group.
 In addition, in areas of high crime and political unrest, being on a cruise removes security problems created by going back and forth to a hotel in the evening and venturing out solo for dinner.

-5 Tips for Finding The Right River Cruise Now: Economics:
+5 Solo Tips for Finding the Right River Cruise/Small Ship Cruise Now: Economics:

 1. Consider both the overall cost and a breakdown on a daily basis.